dipanjyoti/INTR/README.md

 │       └── ...
 ```

-## Evaluation
+## INTR Evaluation
-To evaluate the performance of INTR on the _CUB_ dataset, pre-trained on the _DETR-R50_ backbone on a multi-GPU (e.g., 4 GPUs), please execute the below command.
+To evaluate the performance of INTR on the _CUB_ dataset, on a multi-GPU (e.g., 4 GPUs) settings, execute the below command.

 ```sh
 CUDA_VISIBLE_DEVICES=0,1,2,3 python -m torch.distributed.launch --nproc_per_node=4 --master_port 12345 --use_env main.py --eval --resume <path/to/finetuned_checkpoint.pth> --dataset_path <path/to/datasets> --dataset_name <dataset_name>
 ```
+## INTR Interpretation

 To generate visual representations of the INTR's interpretations, execute the provided command below.
 This command will present the interpretation for a specific class with the index <class_number>.
 By default, it will display interpretations from all attention heads.
 To focus on interpretations associated with the top queries labeled as top_q as well, set the parameter sim_query_heads to 1.
 Use a batch size of 1 for this visualization.

 ```sh